 If your big toe becomes stiff, painful, or difficult to move, you may be suffering from hallux rigidus.
 Left untreated, hallux rigidus can affect your balance and mobility.
+Toe pain caused by hallux rigidus can lead to more serious injury if not treated correctly.
 Eddie Davis, DPM, at South Texas Podiatrist in San Antonio, Texas, regularly works with patients to treat and relieve the symptoms of hallux rigidus.
 Request your appointment today by calling the office or by clicking the online booking tool.

 Hallux rigidus is a common podiatric problem that causes one or both of your big toes to become stiff, rigid, and generally painful.
 Your big toe joint helps you walk and run.
 If you’re unable to push off of your big toe without pain, you may shorten your stride, transfer weight to the outside of your foot, or put undue pressure on your hip.
-Over time, compensating for your toe pain can increase your risk of other, more serious health problems.
+Over time, compensating for toe pain caused by hallux rigidus can increase your risk of other, more serious health problems.